-8.3.3 TOWER CRANES AND CRAWLER CRANES
+8.3.5 TOWER CRANES AND CRAWLER CRANES

 Tower cranes, including continental-style horizontal jib self-erecting cranes, and Crawler cranes on any TW site are subject to stringent approval procedures.
 An approved Crane Specialist is available to guide the Company through the process of site and crane appraisal, base design as well as crane commissioning.
 If a tower or crawler crane is required, contact your Regional HSE Advisor.
-TW currently operate with a pre-vetted group of tower and crawler crane providers which must be used during the

 TW currently operate with a pre-vetted group of tower and crawler crane providers which must be used during the procurement process.
 Full details of the process and providers can be obtained, where necessary, from your Regional HSE Advisor once the need for a tower or crawler crane has been identified.